suryan-s/GridNLP/README.md

 ## Getting Started

-To interact with GridNLP, you can use the chatbot through a web interface or integrate it into your applications.
+To interact with GridNLP, you can use the chatbot through a CLI interface or integrate it into your applications.
 Here's how to get started:

-1. 🧩 **API Integration**: For developers, GridNLP offers API endpoints for seamless integration into your applications..
+1. 🧩 **API Integration**: For developers, GridNLP offers API endpoints for seamless integration into your applications.
+Currently the api `https://gridnlp.onrender.com/chatbot/?question=` is live to be integrsted into your application.
+2. **Custom Training**: Modify the intents.json for your requirements and run the train.py in bot directory.
+The resultant model would be available in the models directory.
+Load them in the server.py for further applications

 ## Installation

-GridNLP is a cloud-based chatbot, and there is no need for installation on your local machine.
-You can access it directly via the web interface or integrate it into your systems using the provided APIs.
+GridNLP build file is available in the repo for the recent updated apk file.
+For further development of the project or for personal use, follow the steps:
+1. The project directory contains the Flutter and Python dev envs combined.
+So for the app development, cd into the flutter/chatbot.
+2. For the python backend development, bot directory contains all the necessary files for training, adding new intents.json for custom training, simple cmd based chat etc.
+3. Run `python -m venv .env` for creating a new environment.
+Activate the environment and run `pip -r requirements.txt` to install the necessary packages.
+4. To run the server locally, simply do `python server.py` to start the FastAPI server.

 [//]: # (## API Documentation)